Poor Clares: Spread of the order

 The spread of the order began in 1218 when a monastery was founded in Perugia; new foundations quickly followed in Florence, Venice, Mantua, and Padua.
 Agnes of Assisi, a sister of Clare, introduced the order to Spain, where Barcelona and Burgos hosted major communities.
 The order then expanded to Belgium and France, where a monastery was founded at Reims in 1229, followed by Montpellier, Cahors, Bordeaux, Metz, and Besançon.
-A monastery at Marseilles was founded directly from Assisi in 1254.
+A monastery at Marseille was founded directly from Assisi in 1254.
 The Poor Clares monastery founded by Queen Margaret in Paris, St. Marcel, was where she died in 1295.
 King Philip IV and Queen Joan founded a monastery at Moncel in the Beauvais diocese.
 By A.D.
 1300 there were 47 Poor Clare monasteries in Spain alone.

+The growth the Poor Clare community was experiencing would not last long.
+Plagues and wars would soon devastate Europe from the 1340s and onward.
+Plagues such as the Black Death alone would kill up to 20 million people in Europe.
+In addition, there would be many different military conflicts that would also affect the Poor Clares, such as The Hundred Years’ War that would start in 1337 and go to 1453.
+Due to the extreme loss of life from both sickness and war, many religious communities were forced to rebuild and recruit more people to the order.

+The Poor Clares were a part of this and would have to redefine who they were and who they would let into the order as they were eager to build it back up.
+For example, prior to both The Hundred Years’ War and the Black Plague in 1330, The Poor Clares had around 80 women who were a part of the order in Toulouse, France.
+However, by 1370, The Poor Clares’ would only have four women who were still a part of the order.
+This would lead them to evacuate to local towns and start recruiting individuals to the order.
+Not all the people who were recruited by the Poor Clares during this time were willing to embrace vows of abstinence, poverty, or obedience.
+This would bring conflict within the order as there wasn’t unity in the standards that were once the foundation of what the Poor Clares stood for.
+This would lead to several reform movements, such as the one spearheaded by Juan the 1st.